 November 30, 2020

 In conversation with US Foods, learn tips on how to get started and successfully market a ghost kitchen concept.

 There has been no better time for ghost kitchen concepts than now.
 COVID-19 has posed great challenges to brick and mortar spaces since March, and with new cases spiking to their highest levels, on-premise dining — whether indoor or outdoor — will be problematic as restaurants enter the fall and winter seasons.
 Restaurants can continue to operate and grow their business through the delivery-only nature of ghost kitchens or what is often referred to as “virtual restaurants.”

-Service Providers See The Advantages of Ghost Kitchens
+Service Providers Are Supporting Ghost Kitchens

 The advantages of ghost kitchens have caught the attention of other restaurant industry service providers.
 In August, US Foods launched its ghost kitchen pilot program, which set out to help restaurant operators navigate the process of starting a ghost kitchen concept.
 The program, in its short time in action, has been a huge success.
 Among some of the ways US Foods assists operators is by guiding them through their playbook.
 We spoke with Kristin Hughes and Matt Howard of US Foods who help restaurants start ghost kitchen concepts.